seajoshc/seajoshc/blog/pecan-pie.md

 ## Hardware

-- 9in pie pan - I like pyrex but it doesn't really matter
+- 9in pie pan with a depth of 1 to 1.5in works best but bigger is ok
+- Large bowl for mixing, hand/stand mixer optional but recommended
 - Measuring cups
-- Large bowl for mixing, hand/stand mixer optional but recommended
 - Aluminum foil

 # Recipe